 Contributions are optional.
 If you find value in the experience and want to contribute, you may pay any amount you like in-person or online.

-Due to covid, these workshops have not been as regular.
-Keep a look-out here or on the Facebook group for new dates as they are added.
+Because of covid, these workshops have not been occurring regularly.
+Keep a look-out, here or on the Facebook group, for new dates.

 What is "Practice?"